By the Creek, Opposite of a Meadow

 My grandfather's flat, where he once used to live with his family in central Slovakia.
 Everything has remained exactly the same inside the rooms for 30 years, since my great-grandmother passed away there.
 Each room in this flat preserves its many secrets.
 As one walks through it the preservation of old memories, systems, traditions is very palpable.

-What once used to be a popular public swimming pool.
+What once used to be a popular public swimming pool, where my mother would spend her holidays almost every summer.

 By the Creek